pragtich/pragtich.github.com-nanoc/content/blog/technology/GNU Emacs 24.md

 In order to avoid typing `magit-status` a lot, I bound it to a key in `~/.emacs`:

     (global-set-key (kbd "C-x g") 'magit-status)

+## Enabling Ido mode

+Although it has been around, I had not yet heard of Ido mode.
+[It sounds very useful](http://www.masteringemacs.org/articles/2010/10/10/introduction-to-ido-mode/).
+So let's enable it:

+    (setq ido-enable-flex-matching t)
+    (setq ido-everywhere t)
+	(ido-mode 1)